-BCEHS Planned Events, formerly known as Special Operations, has resumed operations and can provide contracted paramedic services in a limited capacity.
+BCEHS Planned Events, formerly known as Special Operations, has resumed operations and can provide contracted paramedic services.
 Planned Events can be reached at PlannedEvents@bcehs.ca

 The Planned Events office organizes all contractual ambulance coverage for the province.
 The purpose of contracted resources is to limit the impact large events have on the regional 911 system, and to provide prompt and efficient emergency patient care at special events.

 BCEHS has provided contracted emergency medical care at events such as:

 - Vancouver Canucks games at Rogers Arena;

 - Vancouver Whitecaps FC games at BC Place;

 - the Honda Celebration of Light in Vancouver;